RPT-Soccer-Euro-Don't count Ukraine out, says Shevchenko

 He has also to impress Blokhin - himself a legend of Ukrainian football in Soviet times and a former European Footballer of the Year too.

 Asked in March about Shevchenko, Blokhin replied laconically: "Names do not play football ...
 If they did, I could be playing now."
-(Writing by Richard Balmforth, Editing by Tim Collings/Mike Collett)
+(Reporting by Igor Nitsak, Editing by Tim Collings/Mike Collett)